Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 $ ./zsh.sh
 ```

-`./` followed by an executable filename is how you run an executable in Linux.
+`./` followed by an executable filename is how you run an executable from the command line.
 As the script runs, you should see output indicating things being installed, created, and linked.
 After the script finishes, enter `cd` to return to your home directory, and enter `ls -a` to show all files.
 You should now see some new files such as `.zshrc`, `.zshenv` and `.zpreztorc`.
 These are configuration files used by zsh that determine the behavior and features of your shell.

 Now, we need to change our default shell from bash to zsh.
 Run the following command: